RedisLabs/redisraft/docs/TLS.md

 In addition, one has to pass the `tls-enabled yes` option to the redisraft module

 ```
---loadmodule ./redisraft.so <other options> tls-enabled yes
+--loadmodule ./redisraft.so <other options> --raft.tls-enabled yes
 ```

 ## Configuring RedisRaft TLS support